-- (1) All loans to brokers and dealers in securities (other than those secured by real estate and those to depository institutions). - (2) All loans, whether secured (other than by real estate) or unsecured, to any other borrower for the purpose of purchasing or carrying securities, such as: - (a) Loans made to provide funds to pay for the purchase of securities at settlement date. - (b) Loans made to provide funds to repay indebtedness incurred in purchasing securities. - (c) Loans that represent the renewal of loans to purchase or carry securities. - (d) Loans to investment companies and mutual funds, but excluding loans to Small Business Investment Companies. - (e) Loans to "plan lenders" as defined in Section 221.4(a) of Federal Reserve Regulation U . - (f) Loans to lenders other than brokers, dealers, and banks whose principal business is to extend credit for the purpose of purchasing or carrying securities as described in Section 221.3(q) of Federal Reserve Regulation U, unless the loan is excepted by that section. - (g) Loans to Employee Stock Ownership Plans (ESOPs).
+- (1) All loans to brokers and dealers in securities (other than those that meet the definition of a "loan secured by real estate" and those to depository institutions). - (2) All loans, whether secured (other than those that meet the definition of a "loan secured by real estate") or unsecured, to any other borrower for the purpose of purchasing or carrying securities, such as: - (a) Loans made to provide funds to pay for the purchase of securities at settlement date. - (b) Loans made to provide funds to repay indebtedness incurred in purchasing securities. - (c) Loans that represent the renewal of loans to purchase or carry securities. - (d) Loans to investment companies and mutual funds, but excluding loans to Small Business Investment Companies. - (e) Loans to "plan lenders" as defined in Section 221.4(a) of Federal Reserve Regulation U . - (f) Loans to lenders other than brokers, dealers, and banks whose principal business is to extend credit for the purpose of purchasing or carrying securities as described in Section 221.3(q) of Federal Reserve Regulation U, unless the loan is excepted by that section. - (g) Loans to Employee Stock Ownership Plans (ESOPs).